 7. Take a Scenic Road Trip

-You’ll be spoiled for choice when it comes to scenic road trips in the South Island.
+You’ll be spoiled for choice when it comes to scenic road trips in New Zealand, especially in North Island.
 Here are a few options for the most scenic drives in the country.

 The drive from Queenstown to Mt Cook is 275 kilometres (171 miles) long and one of the most scenic road trips in New Zealand.
 It is a must-do experience when visiting the South Island.